companieshouse/chips-domain/README.md

 The following steps should be taken before first starting the containers with docker-compose

 #### Environment variables
-In order to configure which version of the images to use when starting, there are two environment variables that can be set:
+In order to configure which version of the images to use when starting, there is an environment variable that can be set:
 |ENV VAR  | Description | Example| Default
 |--|--|--|--
 |CHIPS_DOMAIN_IMAGE  |The image repository and version to use for the chips-domain image  |12345678910.dkr.ecr.eu-west-2.amazonaws.com/chips-domain:1.0|chips-domain (latest local image)